MengHao666/Minimal-Hand-pytorch/README.md

 * 2021/03/17  realtime perfomance is achieved when using PSO to estimate shape, coming soon

-* 2021/03/20  Add PSO to  estimate shape.
-AUC is decreased by about 0.01 on STB and RHD datasets, and increased a little on EO and do datasets.
-Modifiy utlis/vis.py to improve realtime perfomance
+* 2021/03/20  Add PSO to  estimate shape. ~~AUC is decreased by about 0.01 on STB and RHD datasets, and increased a little on EO and do datasets.~~ Modifiy utlis/vis.py to improve realtime perfomance

+* 2021/03/24 Fixed some errors in calculating AUC.
+Update the 3D PCK AUC Diffenence.

 ## Usage

 - Retrieve the code